-An individual customers often interacts with your business using different devices and platforms.
+An individual customer often interacts with your business using different devices and platforms.
 For example, someone might browse your products on a Pixel tablet at breakfast, do more research using a browser on their work computer at lunch, then make a purchase on their iPhone after dinner.
 While each of these activities is a separate session, Google Analytics 4 can use 3 different types of identifiers to stitch them together into a single unified cross-device user journey:

 - Google signals